melaniebeck/SpaceWarps/analysis/README.md

 In order to reduce the time of each SQL query, tables in the GZ2 db were joined before running SWAP.
 The script for the particular arrangement can be found in `prepare_gz2sql.py`.

 ### SWAP Workflow
-SWAP has been modified to run on a "daily" basis whereby all classifications on a given day in the original GZ2 database are selected and processed.
-When running with SWAPSHOP, SWAP processes each day's data after which the day is automatically updated until hitting a point defined by the user in the `last` variable on line 108 in SWAP.py.
+SWAP has been modified to run on a "daily" basis.
+A parameter called "increment" was added to the config file.
+This controls the size of the timestep in units of days.
+The start and end days are still provided but the code will now only collect from the database those classifications made in the increment timestep.
+At the end of the SWAP run, the date is automatically updated so that the update.config will start classifications on the next "day".
+This updating will continue until the config file has updated to the point where the start and end days are the same.

-For each night, SWAP creates a slew of output files:
+For each night, SWAP creates a slew of output files (report is always True):

     SURVEY_Y-D-H_00:00:00_candidate_catalog.txt     # any subject which has been classified SURVEY_Y-D-H_00:00:00_candidates.txt